c-d-a2/system-info-bash/README.md

 ## Prerequisites
 Ensure the following tools are installed and accessible on your Linux distribution:
-- `hostname`: Fetches the systems name.
+- `hostnamectl`: Fetches the systems name.
 - `awk`: Processes text data.
 - `uname`: Retrieves the kernel version with -r.
 - `lscpu`: Provides detailed CPU information.